fulldump/golax-performance/README.md

 ## About the implementations

+All implement a CRUD API described [here](https://github.com/fulldump/golax/blob/master/example/README.md) and:

+* Errors are returned in JSON format
+* All requests are logged to stdout and/or stderr

 ### Golax

-The implementation is the standard way a REST API should be implemented with golax.
+The code is the standard way a REST API should be implemented with golax.

 ### Gorilla